stephnna/recipe-app/README.md

 To run the project, execute the following command:

+To Be able to run the project:

+`rails assets:precompile`

+Then To run it on the local host server use:

 `rails server` or `rails s`

 ### Run tests

 To run tests, run the following command: